 • Read wind direction on every shot by checking flags or nearby markers like trees or clouds.

-• Stay calm and embrace windy conditions as a chance to improve patience and strategy on the course.
+• Stay calm and treat windy conditions as a chance to sharpen your patience and course strategy.

 Adjusting Your Strategy for Windy Conditions

 Playing golf in the wind demands a fresh mindset and smart planning.
-The key is to accept the challenge and tweak your approach for unpredictable gusts.
+The key is to accept the challenge and adapt your approach for unpredictable gusts.

 Lower your expectations for scoring